-The Omo Valley in Ethiopia is remote and difficult to access, which is why quite a lot of indigenous people are able to live there in relative peace.
-Fossiles of human remains show that this has been an important place for many years.
+This region was difficult to access for years.
+Which is why quite a lot of indigenous people are able to live there in relative peace.
+Fossils of human remains show that this has been an important place for many years.
 And it’s got a remarkably wild landscape.

 The beating heart of this region is the Omo river.
 It flows from the mountains of the southern Ethiopia, through vast savannahs and the desert, and after about 1000 kilometres it flows out into Lake Turkana in Kenya.
 It never reaches the sea.